KluvaDa/NegInvVector3D/README.md

-# NIV - Negation Invariant Vectors
+# NegInvVector3D
-### Negation Invariant Representations of 3D Vectors
+## Negation Invariant Representations of 3D Vectors
 This repository accompanies the following paper published in IEEE TGRS (Transactions on Geoscience and Remote Sensing):

 D. Kluvanec, K. J. W. McCaffrey, T. B. Phillips and N. A. Moubayed,